-Revenues from products increased 15% for the three months ended March 31, 2021, as compared to the three months ended March 31, 2020.
-The increase for the three months ended March 31, 2021 was due to increases in revenues from all product lines.
-A discussion of the changes in product revenues for aortic stents and stent grafts, surgical sealants, On-X, and other product revenues is presented below.
+Revenues from products increased 18% and 26% for the three and nine months ended September 30, 2021, respectively, as compared to the three and nine months ended September 30, 2020.
+The increase for the three months ended September 30, 2021 was primarily due to increases in revenues from aortic stents and stent grafts, On-X, and surgical sealants product

 Sales of certain products through our direct sales force and distributors across Europe and various other countries are denominated in a variety of currencies including Euros, British Pounds, Polish Zlotys, Swiss Francs, Brazilian Reals, and Canadian Dollars, with a concentration denominated in Euros.
 Each currency is subject to exchange rate fluctuations.
-For the three months ended March 31, 2021 as compared to the three months ended March 31, 2020, the U.S. Dollar weakened in comparison to major currencies, resulting in revenue increase when these foreign currency denominated transactions were translated into U.S. Dollars.
+For the three and nine months ended September 30, 2021 as compared to the three and nine months ended September 30, 2020, the U.S. Dollar weakened in comparison to major currencies, resulting in revenue increases when these foreign currency denominated transactions were translated into U.S. Dollars.
 Future changes in these exchange rates could have a material, adverse effect on our revenues denominated in these currencies.
 Additionally, our sales to many distributors around the world are denominated in U.S. Dollars, and although these sales are not directly impacted by currency exchange rates, we believe that some of our distributors may delay or reduce purchases of products in U.S. Dollars depending on the relative price of these goods in their local currencies.